atsevan/wireguard-grpc/README.md

   ]
 }
 ```
+### Note about types

-Convert bytes encoded with base64 to string and vice versa
+ip, ip_mask, keys are stored in bytes and encoded with base64.
+Those can be converted to string and vice versa by a python oneliner
 ```
 $ python -c "import base64; print(base64.b64encode(bytearray([int(x) for x in '10.7.0.14'.split('.')])))"
 b'CgcADg=='